-Person wounded during 'FBI agent-involved shooting' in Washington DC transit system
+Person wounded during 'FBI agent-involved shooting' in Washington, DC, transit system

-Agent reportedly shot person aboard Washington D.C. train car
+Agent reportedly shot person aboard Washington, D.C., Metro train car

-One person was wounded during an “FBI agent-involved shooting” Tuesday morning aboard a Red Line train in Washington D.C., according to officials and reports.
+One person was wounded during an “FBI agent-involved shooting” Tuesday morning aboard a Washington, D.C., Metro Red Line train in Maryland, according to officials and reports.

-Transit authority officials and local affiliate FOX 5 Washington D.C. reported that the agent shot someone inside a train car just before 7 a.m. near the Medical Center station.
+Transit authority officials and local affiliate FOX 5 Washington, D.C., reported that the agent shot someone inside a train car just before 7 a.m. near the Medical Center station in Bethesda.

 The wounded person was taken to an area hospital, but their condition was not immediately specified.

-The Metro Transit Police Department and the FBI are investigating the shootings.
+The Metro Transit Police Department and the FBI are investigating the shooting.
 Additional details were not immediately available.

+Transit service was temporarily snarled as officials responded to the scene, but was later resumed.
+Medical Center station provides service to the Walter Reed National Military Medical Center and National Institutes of Health.

 CLICK HERE FOR THE FOX NEWS APP